Europe 90 days within 180-day Schengen window

 Frequently Asked Questions – Austria

-Does Austria require proof of onward travel?
+Which airports in Austria check proof of onward travel?

 Can I use a dummy ticket for an Austria visa application?